Frequently Asked Questions

 A: This usually occurs in two circumstances: (1) there is an indicator in the evaluation that was left blank.
 Eduphoria will not allow you to sign an incomplete document.
 The appraiser will need to go into the document and complete the evaluation and the signature icon should appear.
 (2) The appraise did not submit the evaluation.
 The appraise will need to click the "submit evaluation" button in the tool bar which will prompt the signature icon to appear.

 Q: Where do I go to update my profile in Eduphoria?

-A: You will access Eduphoria through Katynet.
-Once you log into Eduphoria, you will click the “my profile” button at the bottom of the screen.
+A: You will access Eduphoria through MyKaty.
+Once you log into Eduphoria, you will click the "my profile" button at the bottom of the screen.
 Follow the prompts to update your profile.

 Q: What if I forgot my secret question needed to sign my evaluations?